Kristina01111000/lavendersite/README.md

 - estimated date of pickups for pre orders?
 - will add a banner that says preorders open on ----

+- will have preorders open wnenever its ready

 - will be adding bundles this year
 - check the mobile view of the site, the homepage test looks wonky